DataComp-LM: In search of the next generation of training sets for language models: Datasheet

 \begin{enumerate}[label=Q\arabic*]

 \item \textbf{For what purpose was the dataset created?} Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

-\begin{itemize} \item The purpose of \dclm and the associated \rawpool and \hqpool datasets is to enable the study of what makes a strong pretraining dataset for large language models.
+\begin{itemize} \item The purpose of \dclm and the associated \rawpool and \hqpool datasets are to enable the study of what makes a strong pretraining dataset for large language models.
 These models are transformative to society and act as the foundation of numerous applications, but they are often associated with steep costs.
-While prior work explores many curation techniques, it is often coupled with various architectural and training design choices and evaluated in different settings, making controlled comparison nearly impossible.
+While prior work explores many curation techniques, these studies are often coupled with various architectural and training design choices and evaluated in different settings, making controlled comparison nearly impossible.
 This slows down progress and forces a lot of duplicate work between research teams.
 Prior work mainly focuses on data curation in the context of supervised datasets and smaller scales (see \Cref{sec:related} and \Cref{appx:related}).
-In our initial release of \dclm, we focus on 53 downstream language understanding tasks that also include reasoning abilities, math, code, and more.
+In our initial release of \dclm, we focus on 53 downstream language understanding tasks that also include reasoning abilities, math, and more.
 For details see \Cref{sec:evaluation} and \Cref{appx:evaluation}.

 \end{itemize}

 \item \textbf{Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}